 Effie wins help attract new talent, prove the importance of marketing in business, and strengthen agency-client relationships.

 Publication of Your Written Entry

-The Effie Awards offers finalists and winners the opportunity to have written cases published in the Effie Case Database, in turn helping inspire the industry and do their part to "Make Marketing Better".
+The Effie Awards offers finalists and winners the opportunity to have written cases published in the Effie Case Library, in turn helping inspire the industry and do their part to "Make Marketing Better".
 Entrants who give permission to publish their written case may have their entry featured on Effie Europe and Effie Worldwide websites and publications.